Summit-School/shopMit-server/README.md

 # shopMit-server

-Baskend Sever with django with external mysql dbms fo the ecommernce application od ShopMit
+Backend Sever with django with external mysql dbms fo the ecommernce application of ShopMit